The page has been translated by Gen AI.

 Reference

-NAT Logging After setting the log storage, you must set the log storage to use in the NAT detailed inquiry for the log storage to start.
-For more detailed information, please refer to Using NAT Log Storage.
+After configuring the NAT Logging log repository, you must set the log storage option to Enabled in the NAT detail view for logging to begin.
+For more details, see Using NAT Log Storage.

-Please refer to the contents below and check the saved Log contents.
+Refer to the information below to check the saved Log.

 17IP Protocol ID